awslabs/aws-mobile-appsync-sdk-js/README.md

 ### Node

-*Note: If using Cognito or IAM, the session (or credentials for IAM) must first be obtained prior to instantiang the client*
+*Note: If using Cognito or IAM, the session (or credentials for IAM) must first be obtained prior to instantiating the client*

 ```js
 "use strict";